What is a Carpenter Ant?

 Dust Material Treatment:

 Used for indoor infestations, an exterminator will use the dust treatment to locate hidden ant colonies in addition to killing the infestation.
-These professional-grade materials are potent and can’t be found over the counter at the same strength.

 Residual Insecticides: